 Types depend on the number of shape vertices and system dimensionality.
-One vertex will yield a Disk (2D) or Sphere (3D), while multiple vertices will give a Polygon (2D) or ConvexPolyhedron (3D).
+One vertex will yield a Sphere (2D and 3D), while multiple vertices will give a Polygon (2D) or ConvexPolyhedron (3D).

 Returns A list of dictionaries, one for each particle type in the system.